Sylvia Sky, M.A., is an experienced writer-astrologer and author of "Sun Sign Confidential: The Dark Side of all 12 Zodiac Signs."

 Too Oceanic to Pin a Label On

 Pisces is one of the oldest zodiac signs, its stars identified as a pair of fishes as far back as the Babylonians, who depended on the miracles water accomplishes: providing life and food, power, cleansing and refreshment.
 The Sun in Pisces brought spring and purification rites we now call “spring cleaning.”
 Ancient Egyptians believed the annual Nile River flood was a favor from their gods.
-Chinese astronomers did not visualize this constellation as fishes, but associated its stars with thunder, clouds, rain, and livestock.
+Chinese astronomers did not visualize this constellation as fishes, but associated its stars with thunder, clouds, rain, and baby animals.

 Unlike the other zodiac signs, the essence of Pisces cannot be captured in a convenient one-word label.
 For Leo we say “regal” or “ego,” for Scorpio, “intense,” but Pisces eludes a one- or two-word description.
 It’s simply too oceanic to pin a label on.
 “Artistic” comes close, but some think that’s not a compliment.
 “Spiritual” makes other Sun signs roll their eyes.
 People are mean about this sign because it’s complex and they don’t understand it.